Is Now the Time to Exchange Your Implants?

 - Changes in nipple or breast sensation

 Your Breast Implant Exchange Consultation

-The implant exchange process begins with a consultation with Dr. Fisher to discuss your goals.
-During this initial meeting, your Austin plastic surgeon will review your medical history, inquire about any symptoms you are experiencing and discuss your personal goals.
+The implant exchange process begins with a consultation to discuss your goals.
+During this initial meeting, your plastic surgeon will review your medical history, inquire about any symptoms you are experiencing and discuss your personal goals.
 The consultation also involves a physical examination in which your surgeon will take measurements and assess your current implants and breast tissue.
 You will have the opportunity to raise concerns and questions so you feel confident in making informed decisions about your care.

 Breast Implant Exchange Procedure Options